How to install an SSL Certificate

 How to convert a Certificate file to a different format

-If you want to convert the file to another format, you can do so using:
+If you want to convert the file into a different format, you can use:

 Once you have converted the file, merge it with the private key file.